Multi-view Pyramid Transformer: Look Coarser to See Broader: Experiments

 \textbf{Dataset.} We conduct experiments on the DL3DV dataset~\cite{ling2024dl3dv}, which consists of large-scale multi-view scenes spanning diverse indoor and outdoor environments.
 Each scene is processed using COLMAP~\cite{schoenberger2016sfm, schoenberger2016mvs} to obtain accurate camera poses, containing approximately 250–350 frames per scene.
 Following prior works~\cite{ziwen2025longlrm, kang2025ilrm}, we adopt the official training and benchmark splits provided by the dataset.
 We also evaluate the zero-shot generalization performance on the Tanks\&Temples ~\cite{Knapitsch2017tnt} and Mip-NeRF360~\cite{barron2022mipnerf360} datasets, which contain high-quality real-world scenes captured under challenging lighting and geometry conditions.
 For all datasets, we use images at a resolution of 960$\times$540 and evaluate with different numbers of input views, ranging from 16 to 256.
 We further evaluate under a low resolution setting (256$\times$256) on the RealEstate10K (RE10K) dataset~\cite{zhou2018re10k}, following the same train-test split and indices protocol in~\cite{charatan2024pixelsplat, kang2025ilrm}.

 \textbf{Implementation details.} We utilize 2 frame-wise, 4 group-wise, and 8 global attention blocks for each stage.
-Initially, each token corresponds to a patch of size 8, and we progressively merge neighboring tokens across stages so that each token covers an area equivalent to patch sizes 16 and 32 in the second and third stages, respectively.
-The token embedding dimensions are set to 256, 512, and 1024 at the three stages, respectively.
+Tokens initially correspond to 8$\times$8 patches and are progressively merged to 16$\times$16 and 32$\times$32 across stages, with embedding sizes 256, 512, and 1024.
 We also apply PRoPE~\cite{li2025prope} to encode cameras as relative positional signals, providing geometry aware conditioning for our attention layers.

 \textbf{Training details.} We adopt a three stage training schedule, starting at low resolution with a fixed number of views and progressing to high resolution with mixed input view counts.
 In the first stage, we train the model at 480$\times$256 with 32 input views and 12 target views.
 In the second stage, we switch to 960$\times$540 while keeping 32 input views and reducing to 6 target views.
-In the final stage, we continue training at 960$\times$540 but use various number of input views, selecting the number of target views according to GPU memory constraints.
-In this stage, we freeze the parameters of the first two stages (frame- and group-wise blocks) and update only the global modules.
+In the final stage, we continue to train at 960$\times$540 with varying numbers of input views, selecting the number of target views according to GPU memory constraints.
+In this stage, we freeze the parameters of the first two architectural stages (frame- and group-wise blocks) and update only the global modules.
 Each training stage takes approximately 4, 3, and 2 days, respectively, using 32 H100 GPUs.
-For additional details, please refer to the supplementary materials.